 Yao Yao, China

-At Participate Learning, we are grateful for our ambassadors and the commitment they bring to their school districts and local communities.
+At Participate Learning, we are grateful for our ambassador teachers and the commitment they bring to their school districts and local communities.
 They are a major part of our vision to unite our world through global learning, and we can’t thank them enough for their dedication to providing a quality global education for all.

 Learn more about teaching in the US with Participate Learning.